 Low sender score and IP rejection are two common issues faced by email marketers due to random broadcast activity and spending spikes.
 Hence, maintaining a schedule with consistency is a must.

 How Much of a Reputable Sender Are You?

 The sender’s reputation is a score that an Internet Service Provider assigns to the mail server of a sender.
-There are many factors affecting sender reputation—domain reputation, for example—but you don’t have to consider everyone.
+There are many factors affecting sender reputation — for example, domain reputation and IP reputation — but you don’t have to consider everyone.

-Therefore, have a mind to keep your sender reputation high for improving the deliverability of your emails.
+Therefore, have in mind to keep your sender reputation high to improve the deliverability of your emails.